Extract Brand Colors from Image Instantly

 How to extract colors from image?

 You can extract colors by uploading an image to a tool like this Brand Color Extractor.
-It analyzes the pixels to determine the most frequent and dominant colors, providing you with HEX codes.
+It analyzes the pixels to determine the most frequent and dominant colors, providing you with HEX codes you can copy directly into CSS or design software.

 How many colors should a brand have?